 There is no limit in the number of seats for admission through the Black Candidate pathway.
-All candidates who apply through this pathway will be simultaneously considered in the general Quebec resident cohort and may receive an invitation to interview through either pathway.
+All candidates who apply through this pathway will be simultaneously considered in their respective cohort (Quebec resident or Out-of-province applicant) and may receive an invitation to interview through either pathway.

 As the Faculty does not have a separate applicant category for Black students, we encourage all applicants who self-identify as Black to notify the Admissions Office by selecting "I wish to be considered" for the Black Candidate pathway on their Academic History Workbook (item #2).
 This will allow their application to be evaluated through the pathway selection process, with their consent.
 Self-identification and participation in this pathway are optional and in no way negatively impacts the admission decision.